jpreynat/node-micro-analytics/docs/install.md

 # Install

-Simply add the `micro-analytics` node module as a dependency of your project.
+Simply add the `micro-analytics` node module as a dependency of your project using your favorite dependencies manager.

 {% tabs %}
 {% tab title="node" %}